Caffetaria/webaudio/lab5_blog.md

 ## Pitch classes and transformations

-The basis of the project is the idea of a **pitch class**, which represents a note independent of octave.
-Instead of thinking in terms of specific frequencies or keyboard positions, pitch classes reduce notes to integers from **0 to 11**, where:
+The basis of the project is the idea of a pitch class, which represents a note independent of octave.
+Instead of thinking in terms of specific frequencies or keyboard positions, pitch classes reduce notes to integers from 0 to 11, where:

 - 0 = C
 - 1 = C♯/D♭